1972 through 1973

 Watchtower's release does not sound cut during the beginning of Whole Lotta Love, but it actually is cut.
 WT has spliced in a different soundboard for those 6 seconds.
 The audience tape is not used anywhere to fill gaps.

 Wendy's third disc is from the soundboard.
 It is similar to Empress Valley, using the audience tape for the brief cut in Whole Lotta Love and then again after Communication Breakdown.
 Wendy isn't missing tape after the show.
 Their sound isn't quite as amplified as EV and WT.
-Their reissue uses the same audio as the original and having the same disc times.
+Their 2011 and 2016 reissues uses the same audio as the original and having the same disc times.

 Celebration For Being Who You Are (Godfatherecords) & Imperial Kezar (Electric Magic, 3cd)